-- In 2021, hunters caused 1152 bear fatalities in California alone.
+- From January-November 2023, hunters caused 921 bear fatalities in California alone.
 In February 2021, with over 27,000 signatures, a petition tried to ban that in California, but it was overruled.
 The truth is, we’re way more dangerous to bears than they are to us.
 And our list of the most endangered species continues to grow.

-People in California worry because the animals come up to the houses.
-But there are ways to prevent this — not leaving trash outside, keeping your pup inside at night, and getting a wireless dog fence..
+People in California worry because the animals come up to their houses.
+But there are ways to prevent this — not leaving trash outside, keeping your pup inside at night, and getting a wireless dog fence.

 Bear Attack Statistics Worldwide

 So, just how many people are killed by bears each year?
 Not as many as there are in the dog fatalities statistics.
 Here’s what we know so far.

 8. Three Polar Bear Attacks Were Recorded in 2021 Worldwide

 - These three non-fatal bear attacks happened in Canada, Norway, and northeast Greenland.

 - Polar bear attack statistics are on the rise due to the diminishing habitats that force the animals into human-populated areas.
 Since 2000, 88% of attacks occurred between July and December when the sea level was at its lowest point.